harrisoff/move-assets-webpack-plugin/README.md

 Type: Boolean

-Default: true
+Default: `true`

 Required: false

 Whether delete old files.
 Old files are files the `to` field given in the option `patterns` refer to.

-Files with same names will be overwritten even if this option is set to `false`.
+`false` could not guarantee that the old files would always be kept.
+If new files have same names as the old files, old files will be overwritten.

 ## Attention

 ### The Order of Plugins

+**In short, always put this plugin at the end of the `plugins` option.**

 This plugin must be placed after plugins that may add files to `compilation.assets`, or when this plugin is called, files not added are unable to be processed.

-**In one word, always put this plugin at the end of the `plugins` option.**

 For example, [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) adds a html file to `compilation.assets`.
-If MoveAssetsPlugin is called before HtmlWebpackPlugin, when the html file is not yet added to `compilation.assets`, the rules operating html files will not work.
+If MoveAssetsPlugin is called before HtmlWebpackPlugin, the rules operating html files will not work because the html file is not added to `compilation.assets` yet.

 ### The Order of Patterns